waynodiablo/Oystercard/further_javascript/github_profiles.md

 ##Version 2 - More info

 Try to get your version looking more like the mockup.
-What kind of tests can you add to
+Get some styling in there!

 ##Version 3 - Deploying to Heroku